carlescliment/sinatra-personal-webpage/_posts/against-setter-injection.md

       self.logger.log('An email has been sent')
 ```

-By doing so we are breaking the Single Responsibility Principle and introducing flaws expressed by conditional logic.
+By doing so we are breaking the Single Responsibility Principle, the Open-Close principle and introducing flaws expressed by conditional logic.
 There are other ways to provide more features to a class, such as decorator, observer or mediator, among others.
 Optional collaborators tend to grow and can damage the design of the apps seriously if they're used profusely.

 Summarizing, listening to the tests is fundamental in TDD.
 A problem in a test is, almost ever, a problem in the design.
 By implementing quick-fixes such as setter injection to make things easier to achieve, we are not only leaving the problems unresolved, but also creating new design flaws.